 A fundamental question in fluid dynamics: vorticity generation

-Fig. 1 Results for the question after 34 votes (were 35, but someone removes his participation).
+Fig. 1 Results for the question after 34 votes (there were 35, but someone removed his participation).

 I suspect that this "huge result" is due to the controversial nature of the question, which has been simplified to reach a wider audience.
 According to public information, the participants come from universities to research centers, including both industrial and academic profiles.
 However, as in most democracies, every vote has the same value, regardless of their level of knowledge or experience on the subject.
 In the end, most members of the group should be able to understand the meaning of the words "vorticity," "surface," and "viscosity," at least in a vague way.
 This will also help us to get a big panorama, which is the main goal of such a publication.
 By the way, thanks in advance to all participants; in the end, the only thing that counts is the effort to find the right answer (if we can!), nothing else.